kvnptl/practice_git/README.md

 ```

 - The difference between the two commands is that the first one will undo the last commit, and the second one will undo the commit with the specified commit hash
+- `reset --soft` means that the changes will be in the staging area

-- There are different types of reset, and you can read more about them [here](https://git-scm.com/docs/git-reset)
+- There are different types of reset, like `reset --mixed` and `reset --hard`, that you can read about [here](https://git-scm.com/docs/git-reset)

 31. Check the status of the repository using the following command: